lightning/bolts/02-peer-protocol.md

     - MUST propose a value "strictly between" the received `fee_satoshis` and its previously-sent `fee_satoshis`.

+The receiving node:
+  - if one of the outputs in the closing transaction is below the dust limit for its `scriptpubkey` (see [BOLT 3](03-transactions.md#dust-limits)):
+    - MUST fail the channel

 #### Rationale

 When `fee_range` is not provided, the "strictly between" requirement ensures